It's incredibly rewarding to be a Special Olympics Missouri coach.

-- Double check the physical form is filled out in entirety, so that it is not returned to you because of missing information.
+- Double check that the medical form is filled out in its entirety, so that it is not returned to you because of missing information.

-All NEW physicals will be due to SOMO HQ eight weeks prior to the state event in which the athlete will compete.
-NO athlete shall practice without a valid physical.
+All NEW online medical forms will be due to SOMO HQ eight weeks prior to the state event in which the athlete will compete.
+NO athlete shall practice without valid medicals.

-Athlete physicals are valid for three years from the date they are signed by the examiner.
-Please note: Area offices may adjust deadlines to be able to assure physicals are turned into SOMO Headquarters by the above dates.
+Athlete registration and medical forms are valid for three years from the date they are signed by the examiner.
+Please note: Area offices may adjust deadlines to be able to assure athlete medicals are turned into SOMO Headquarters by the above dates.

-If you would like to have input on our policy regarding athlete physicals, please email them to us.
+If you would like to have input on our policy regarding athlete medicals, please email them to us.

 Over the past few years we have also moved over to photo identification for all athletes.
 We have made great progress in this area, and we appreciate your patience with us as we make this transition.
 The majority of athletes have a photo ID, but any current athletes who do not have an ID need to submit a digital photograph as soon as possible.
 Contact your Area Director for details on how to do this.
-Any new athlete MUST submit a digital photograph at the same time they send in their physical and consent form.
+Any new athlete MUST submit a digital photograph at the same time they send in their medical forms.

 Photo IDs must be worn at all SOMO events whenever the athlete is not competing.
 The purpose of photo IDs is to track meals to your team and to improve safety for everyone at events.